Solar panels in Spain: Grants

 Who can apply for solar panel subsidies?

-Solar panel subsidies available for homes
+Solar panel subsidies available for homeowners

 Within the “Next Generation” funds there are subsidies to finance the installation of solar panels, batteries or aerothermal energy for homes, public administrations or the third sector.
 These are incentive programmes 4, 5 and 6, for individuals.